Last Updated on February 28, 2021 by LAUNCHTIP

 Why would you want to hide the Add to Cart button?
-You may have a Product you want to be visible on your store but don’t wish it to be bought buy any customers.
-This is good for discontinued products.
+You may have a Product you want to be visible on your store but don’t wish it to be bought buy any customers under certain situations.
+This is good for discontinued products or products you want to offer after a certain event or action on your store.
 You may have products you will be selling in the future and want to start ranking on SEO.

 Perhaps you have some products you show as an upsell or via another part of your store but don’t want it purchasable via the product page.